koenvervloesem/awesome-rhasspy/readme.md

 Projects to integrate Rhasspy with various home automation platforms.

 - [FHEM-rhasspy](https://github.com/fhem/fhem-rhasspy) - A module to integrate Rhasspy with the home automation platform FHEM using MQTT.
+- [Home Intent](https://github.com/JarvyJ/HomeIntent) - A Rhasspy intent handler that is tightly integrated with the home automation platform Home Assistant.
 - [JeeRhasspy](https://kiboost.github.io/jeedom_docs/plugins/jeerhasspy/fr_FR/) - Plugin to integrate Rhasspy with the home automation project Jeedom (French).

 ## Apps and app platforms